The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Transferable Attacks and Cryptography

-Notably, the parameters are set so that $\ver$ (the party computing $\xs$) has \emph{less} time than $\prov$ (the party computing $\ys$), specifically $\approx 1/\eps$ compared to $1/\eps^2$.
-Furthermore, because of the encryption scheme, this is a setting where a single input maps to multiple outputs, which deviates away from the setting of classification learning tasks considered in Theorem~\ref{thm:maininformal}.
+Notably, the parameters are set so that $\ver$ (the party computing $\xs$) has a \emph{smaller} circuit size than $\prov$ (the party computing $\ys$), specifically $\approx 1/\eps$ compared to $\Omega(1/\eps^2)$.
+Furthermore, because of the cryptographic tools used, this is a setting where a single input maps to multiple outputs, which deviates away from the setting of classification learning tasks considered in Theorem~\ref{thm:maininformal}. \begin{proof}[Proof (Sketch).]

-\begin{proof}[Proof (Sketch).]
 We start with a definition of a learning task that will be later augmented with a cryptographic tool to produce $\lcrypto$.